-Six years ago a traveling proselytizing investor name of Corey Donaldson wrote what proved to be a very timely and popular article on how to invest in mobile home parks and turn them into “cash cows.”
-But as the corporate entities who’ve been taking over Huntington Beach’s parks since around that time have shown, this Donaldson guy was a piker.
+Six years ago someone wrote what proved to be a very timely and popular article on how to invest in mobile home parks and turn them into “cash cows.”
+But as the corporate entities who’ve been taking over Huntington Beach’s parks since around that time have shown, this author was a piker.

-And Corey didn’t mention the most wondrous and profitable trick of all, which you aren’t gonna believe:
+And he didn’t mention the most wondrous and profitable trick of all, which you aren’t gonna believe:

 Driving Seniors Out with Exorbitant Rent and then Seizing Their Homes!

 This has happened to well over a hundred seniors that we know of, in one park alone – Huntington Shorecliffs, after it was bought by John Saunders in 2008 – or should I say John Saunders LLC?
 Yes, Saunders walks and talks, goes to council meetings and sometimes tries to convince people he’s a nice guy, but he’s also a CORPORATION, with all the rights and limited liability of one.

 Let’s back up a tad – there are 18 mobile home parks in Huntington Beach.
 At this point, 10 of those are senior parks, 8 are all-age.
 Until the corporate rush a decade ago, all of them were family-owned; now only four are.
 I know we progressive types can sound like broken records when we talk about the evils of (unregulated) corporations, but this is the fact: Parks that are still family-owned have had no problems or controversy, continuing to raise their rents 2-3% a year as they have for decades; only the ones taken over by corporations, with their relentless and brutal pursuit of profit, have suffered the crimes against humanity we’re documenting today.